Frequently Asked Questions About Behavioral Activation For Depression

 Source: pixabay.com

-But to become an art therapist, individuals must typically complete a graduate-level art therapy program and obtain professional credentials.
-Once they have gained professional credentials, art therapists may work in a variety of settings, including independent practices.
-Art therapy practice involves the use of art materials and techniques to help clients express and process emotions, reduce stress, and promote overall well-being
+However, to become an expert in this field, individuals must typically complete a graduate-level art therapy program and obtain professional credentials.
+Once they have gained professional credentials, creative specialists may work in a variety of settings, including independent practices.
+This technique practice involves the use of creative materials and techniques to help clients express and process emotions, reduce stress, and promote overall well-being.

-There is science in art therapy, and neuroscience allowed experts to have a deeper understanding of the process.
+There is science in art therapy, and neuroscience allows experts to have a deeper understanding of the process.
 Each time an individual places a brush on a paper, he or she is already engaging in decision-making and problem-solving.
-This action stimulates neuropathways which activate various parts of the brain.
-He is utilizing the art therapy treatment.
+Utilizing this type of treatment stimulates neuropathways, which activate various parts of the brain.

 Source: pixabay.com

-Typical art therapy usually involves several combinations of structured projects.
-This treatment program helps the child develop different skills, work through intense emotions, resolve inner conflicts, and improve self-esteem.
+Typical art therapy usually involves several combinations of structured projects created by an art therapist.
+This treatment program helps the child develop different skills, work through intense emotions, resolve inner conflicts, improve self-esteem, and generally improve a person’s health.

 “Eighty percent of sensory stimuli enter through our eyes and goes into our brains where it is retained visually, nonverbally.
 Most of us think, feel, and recall memories not in words but in imagery.
 These images become a verbal language when we attempt to communicate what is going on in our mind to someone else,” shares Marianne Gontarz, MSW, LCSW.

 An art therapy session is simple.
-However, those who will spearhead these projects – often art therapy professionals – should make sure that the emotions will be touched when implementing these activities.
+However, those who will spearhead these projects – often art therapy professionals or a therapist with art therapy credentials – should make sure that the emotions will be touched when implementing these activities.

 Source: commons.wikimedia.org